Gail offers one-hour phone consultations to help you plan for your upcoming birth or address a past birth.

 Order your eClass access now!

-After paying for the class you will receive a welcome email.
+After paying for the class you will receive a welcome email within 48 hours.
 Click the link to finish the registration process.
 Class begins 24-48 hours from "click."
 Email gail@ this website if you have any trouble.

 Need more questions answered?
 Included are two ways to contact "The Spinning Babies Lady:"

 - A special email invitation for limited email contact if your question isn't covered in the eClass or at the Spinning Babies Website

 - A special phone consultation offer with a special low price only for eClass registrants

 Through webpages, video, slideshows, pdf's and links to off-site internet resources, you will receive a comprehensive birth preparation sure to please.